Misc

 Decorah District Streams

 All announced and unannounced streams were stocked this week.
 Streams are in excellent condition.
-Wild parsnip is dying back.
-Do not touch this plant; it can cause painful blisters.
 Terrestrial insects are more abundant as the heat of summer progresses.
 Gnats, mosquitoes, and no-see-ums are out in force.
+Small game hunting is occurring in wildlife management areas with trout streams running through them.
 Brook Trout - Slow: Sneak up on brook trout for a better chance to catch one of these beauties.
 Good hatches of mayflies, dragonflies, grasshoppers, crickets, and ants.
 Brown Trout - Good: Use spinner or crankbaits near or around logs or undercut banks.
 Also try streamers on larger waterbodies.
 Brown trout like cloudy water.
 Rainbow Trout - Good: Use spinnerbaits, hair jigs or hooks tipped with a small piece of worm, bread or cheese floated through deeper holes.

 Lake Hendricks